Autumn veggie garden

 Fruit trees like full sun; just look at the profusion of fruit on this mandarin orange tree since we cut back a large azalea that was shading it.

-Fruit trees need fertilizer; you either purchase the inorganic sort, or provide your own from the compost heap and worm-farm for your autumn veggie garden.
+Fruit trees need fertilizer.
+You either purchase the inorganic sort or provide your own from the compost heap and worm-farms.

 Mandarin orange profusion